|Image courtesy of stockimages|

 That said, there are a handful of reports that suggest that migraine headaches could potentially trigger nosebleeds.
 See references below.

 A common theme is that migraine triggered nosebleeds typically occurred between the peak severity of the headache and the beginning of its resolution.
-Therefore, it could be considered a symptom of the resolution phase of migraine during which migraine suffers may also experience vomiting, sweating, lacrimation, etc. With respect to nosebleeds, the trigeminovascular system may be activated causing significant vasodilation of blood vessels in the nose making them more prone to rupture and subsequent bleeding.
+Therefore, it could be considered a symptom of the resolution phase of migraine during which migraine sufferers may also experience vomiting, sweating, lacrimation, etc. With respect to nosebleeds, the trigeminovascular system may be activated causing significant vasodilation of blood vessels in the nose making them more prone to rupture and subsequent bleeding.

 Of course, given the sparsity of medical reports on headache induced nosebleeds, it's hard to say whether there is a true association or not.